 Use of the studio is by appointment.
-Past members may return to use the studio for a small additional fee of $5 in addition to the fees listed above: $10/hour, $15/half day, $25/day.
+Past members are welcome to return to use the studio for a small additional fee of $5 in addition to the fees listed above: $10/hour, $15/ half day, $25/day.

 Students can either use the studio by appointment or join a weaving group that meets on arranged dates over the year.

-The Weaving Rugs class listed on this page will provide you with all the elementary skills needed to get weaving.
+The Weaving Rugs class will provide you with all the elementary skills needed to get weaving.

 Open Carving Night